- 1 pound cooked medium shrimp, peeled and deveined

 - Hot cooked rice, optional

-- Place the shrimp, artichokes and onions in a greased 11-in. x 7-in. baking dish; set aside.
+- Preheat oven to 375°.
+Place shrimp, artichokes and onions in a greased 11x7-in. baking dish; set aside.

-- In a small bowl, combine the bread crumbs, cheese, parsley and butter; sprinkle over top.
+- In a small bowl, combine bread crumbs, cheese, parsley and butter; sprinkle over top.

-- Bake, uncovered, at 375° for 20-25 minutes or until bubbly and topping is golden brown.
+- Bake, uncovered, 20-25 minutes or until bubbly and topping is golden brown.
 Serve with rice if desired.
 Yield: 4 servings.

 Enjoy this recipe with a light-bodied white wine such as Sauvignon Blanc or Pinot Grigio.